 For example, the Grevy's zebra has a thin stripe pattern with a white belly, whereas the plains zebra has broader stripes that tend to be horizontal at the rump.

 A zebra's stripes are helpful in preventing bites from insects and bugs.

-Since zebras live in areas with many parasite bugs and flies that spread diseases, thus saving their lives since these insects and bugs rarely target zebras.
+Since zebras live in areas with many parasite bugs and flies that spread diseases, thus save their lives since these insects and bugs rarely target zebras.
 The stripes just make it hard for the flies to make a landing on the zebra's body.

-19. Stripes Confuse predators, like lions.
+19. Stripes Confuse Predators, Like Lions.

 Because of the stripes, predators can't easily distinguish between individuals, the number in a herd, or their sizes.
 Not being able to know these makes hunting difficult, even for top predators like lions and wild dogs.

 During a chase, the stripes create a motion dazzle which makes judging the speed and trajectory of the zebra even more challenging.
 A computerized study conducted in 2014 found that motion signals can give misleading information and lead to confusion.

 Related article: Why Do Zebras Have Stripes?

 20. What Is A Group Of Zebras?

 A group of zebras is called a herd, a dazzle, or a zeal.
 A herd/dazzle of zebras can be comprised of anything from 5 to 20 individual animals and is led by a dominant stallion.